rony646/rony646/README.md

 - 👨‍💻 All(almost) of my projects are available at [https://ronydev.vercel.app/](https://ronydev.vercel.app/)

-- 💬 Ask me about **React.js, JavaScript, TypeScript, front-end development**
+- 💬 Ask me about **React.js, React Native, JavaScript, TypeScript, front-end development**

 - 📫 How to reach me **ronypeterson646@outlook.com**